 Albany Steam Power Station first began operations in 1952 as a coal-fired station and was converted to oil in 1970.
 It was further modified in 1981 for natural gas and became a 400MW oil and natural gas-fired power plant.

 Having acquired the Albany Steam Station, PSEG Power New York carried out the plans originated by Niagara Mohawk in 1998 to build the new BEC power plant.

-The BEC will be a 750MW, combined-cycle power plant.
+The BEC is a 750MW, combined-cycle power plant.
 Once the BEC is in operation, the Albany Steam Station will be closed.

 Although it does generate CO₂ emissions, natural gas is the cleanest fossil fuel available to produce electricity.
 As a backup, PSEG Power has designed BEC to use low-sulfur distillate oil as a secondary fuel.

-The BEC generates 50% less waste heat that the Albany Steam Station and has reduced air emissions by at least 95%.
+The BEC generates 50% less waste heat than the Albany Steam Station and has reduced air emissions by at least 95%.

 The Albany Steam Station draws water from a river, uses it once in the generation of electricity, and then sends the water back to the river (once-through cooling).
 The BEC will be using an advanced closed-cycle cooling system that recycles water from the Hudson River, therefore drawing 99% less water from the Hudson River than the Albany.

 The BEC has cut emissions of smog-causing nitrogen oxide by 90% and reduced sulphur dioxide emissions, the pollutant that causes acid rain, by 94%.

 When BEC operates on its secondary fuel, it will be using distillate oil with low sulphur content.
 This ensures that the BEC is amongst the cleanest power plants in the state.